-|Oct 14-18||Chapter 8||Exam #2 (Ch.
-2, 6, 7 & Spreadsheets).
-Wired and Wireless||Continue Presentation Graphics Project|
+|Mar 5-9||Chapter 8||Exam #2 (Ch.
+3, 6, 7 & Spreadsheets).
+Mobile Computing||Start Presentation Graphics Project|

 |Start Database Project|

-Draft Bibliography Due to turnitin before class
+Team Project: Draft Bibliography Due to turnitin

 Students with disabilities, whether physical, attention related, learning, or psychological, who believe that they may need accommodations in this class, are encouraged to contact ACCESS as soon as possible to ensure that such accommodations are implemented in a timely fashion.
 Authorization is based on verification of disability and is required before any special accommodations can be made.
 The phone number for ACCESS is (805) 378-1461 and they are located in the LMC building.

 TEXTS: Evans, Technology in Action Complete, 13th ed.; Grauer & Barber, Office 2016; MyITLab, and Excerpt.
 (These 4 items are available as a shrink-wrapped set in the bookstore.)

 OTHER MATERIALS: A USB drive with at least 1GB should be purchased for storing data files.
 Keep all files created even after lab work has been turned in.
 If using your own computer it will need an internet connection.